HCL

 Roof Replacement Cost in Rhode Island (2026)

-The average cost of a roof replacement in Rhode Island is $14,160, ranging from $7,080 to $35,400.
-Costs in Rhode Island are 18% above the national average.
+Our estimate for a roof replacement in Rhode Island is $14,160, in a range of $7,080 to $35,400.
+Our Rhode Island index sits 18% above our national baseline.

 Rhode Island Cost Range